cyang-kth/fmm/README.md

 It will build executable files under the `dist` folder:

 - `ubodt_gen`: the Upper bounded origin destination table (UBODT) generator (precomputation) program
-- `fmm`: the map matching program
+- `fmm`: the map matching program (single processor)
+- `fmm_omp`: parallel map matching implemented with OpenMP.

 Then run

     make install

-It will copy the executable files into the `~/bin` path, which should be added to the `PATH` variable by default.
+It will copy these executable files into the `~/bin` path, which should be added to the `PATH` variable by default.

 To manually add the `~/bin` path to `$PATH` variable, open a new terminal and run: